 There are concerns that laser treatment may increase the

 risk of having warts return by destroying the local immune system, which allows

 specialized training and equipment.
 Some experts believe that the skill of the

-doctor performing the laser surgery affects surgical success.
+doctor doing the laser surgery affects surgical success.
 People

 thinking about laser surgery for genital warts should ask the doctor how many

-times he or she has done this procedure and about his or her success
+times he or she has done this procedure and what his or her success